search icon

 The manifest file schema, framework manifest, and device manifest are all defined by manifests.
 Compatibility Matrixes define the schema for the compatibility matrix.

 The framework compatibility matrix describes what the Android framework anticipates from a specific device.
-The matrix is a static entity whose composition is decided manually during the creation of the upcoming Android framework version.
-The manifest describes the high-level services that the framework can offer the device.
+The composition of the matrix is manually decided during the creation of the upcoming Android framework version, making it a static entity.

-The vendor-framework interface is described using the HAL interface definition language.
 The directory hardware/interfaces in contains all hardware interfaces .hal files

 Use the hidl-gen programme to create the HAL files, then run the following commands: make hidl-gen –j64